What Is Passover, and Why Is It Celebrated?

 What is Passover, and why is it important?

 Passover is one of the most important holidays on the Jewish calendar.
 It begins on the 15th day of the Hebrew month of Nissan, usually in March or April.
-This year, it runs from April 15 (which is also Good Friday) to April 23.
+This year, it runs from April 5 to April 13.
 It’s celebrated for eight days and nights throughout the world, except in Israel, where it’s a seven-day holiday.

 For perspective, consider the Fourth of July.
 “You feel independent.
 You feel peace,” says Chaplain Mendy Coën, director general of the United States Chaplain Corps.
 Passover shares the same feelings of freedom and independence.
 “On Passover, we feel independent, we feel free.
 We feel responsible.”